What do humans need? Do they need art and why?

 The learning journey then moves on to learning about the stone age where the children will learn about what life was like then, creating a day in the life of the stone age character, Otzi.
 They will be learning about where the stone age came in using a timeline and learn new vocabulary like prehistory and chronology.
 The children will also learn about early communication and how this has changed over time.

 Finally, children will take all their learning about the stone age and communication to become experts in these areas.
 They will create their own stone-age exhibition, based on what they learned.
-They will also consider how art and identify has changed from the stone to today.
+They will also consider how art and identify has changed from the Stone Age to today.
 The local community will be invited to see this.

 Trips out/Visitors In